ckuhl/ckuhl.com/README.md

 - a blog
 	- blog posts
 	- an RSS feed
-- a portfolio
+- a portfolio of projects
-- a description page
+- local analytics
+	- script to run simple reports on the analytics data

 ## Running the project